Vanguard 15

 Currently Available at the Rudder Club: 4

 • The Flying Scot is a day sailer dinghy used for pleasure sailing as well as racing throughout America.
 Noted for ease of handling and durability, more than 6000 have been built of this design.
 The hull design makes it able to plane in winds of 15 knots or more, exceeding the waterline hull speed.
-The Scot is normally raced with a crew of two or three, but can be single-handed as well.
-It can also carry as many as eight adults.
+The Scot is normally raced with a crew of two or three, and is not meant to be single-handed.
+It is primarily intended for teaching, and is not available during Adult Sailing class.

 • Capacity: 1-5 people